 This report has been prepared solely for information purposes.
 Whilst every endeavor has been made to obtain the best available data from appropriate sources, AECOM can give no guarantee of accuracy or completeness.
 Any views expressed in this report reflect our judgment at this date, which are subject to change without notice.
 Current forecasts involve risks and uncertainties that may cause future events to be different to those suggested by forward-looking statements.
-No investment or other business decision should be made solely on the views expressed taken for any consequential loss or other effects from these data.
+No investment or other business decision should be made solely on the views expressed in this report, and no responsibility is taken for any consequential loss or other effects from these data.
 Advice given to clients in particular situations may differ from the views expressed in this report.
 Reproduction of this report in whole or in part is allowed subject to proper reference to AECOM.